burningion/katacoda-tracing-datadog/modern-observability-in-practice/intro.md

 Next, we'll send some example traffic to it, and try to discover the parts that are broken.

 Finally, we'll discover the line numbers to fix, along with a few bottlenecks written into the source, push a fix, and confirm that it is indeed fixed.

-You can run through this scenario with a trial Datadog account by signing up [here](https://www.datadoghq.com/).